gchq/Gaffer/GafferPop/README.md

 GafferPop
 ======

-GafferPop is a lightweight TinkerPop implementation of Gaffer, where all TinkerPop methods are delegated to Gaffer graph operations.
+GafferPop is a lightweight TinkerPop implementation of Gaffer, where TinkerPop methods are delegated to Gaffer graph operations.

+It is still experimental and should be used with caution.

 Setup
 ------------------
 Create a GafferPopGraph using GraphFactory.open(...)

-You must provide a configuration file containing a path to a Gaffer store.properties file and comma separated list of of paths for Gaffer schema files
+You must provide a configuration file containing a path to a Gaffer store.properties file and comma separated list of of paths for Gaffer schema files, e.g:

     gremlin.graph=gaffer.gafferpop.GafferPopGraph
     gaffer.storeproperties=conf/gaffer/store.properties